shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 (i) The Licensee provides the Licensee's Derivative Work to the Licensor "AS-IS," without any warranties from the Licensee to the Licensor, express or implied.
 The Licensee specifically disclaims any implied warranties of merchantability, fitness for a particular purpose, or non-infringement regarding the Licensee's Derivative Work.

 (ii) In no event shall the Licensee be liable to the Licensor for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the Licensor's use or inability to use such Derivative Work, even if the Licensee were advised of the possibility of such damage.
+This limitation shall not apply to the extent that such damages are caused by the Licensee's gross negligence or willful misconduct.

 (iii) All rights in the Licensee's Derivative Work not expressly granted back to the Licensor under this Clause 4 are reserved by the Licensee.